-Layout and topography: A terrace of four retail units built in Canterbury Road in the 1960s as part of the Cathedral Estate comprising of a Chinese takeaway, estate agents, hair dressers and a security firm.
-A single storey framer alongside.
+Layout and topography: A terrace of four retail units built in Canterbury Road in the 1960s as part of the Cathedral Estate comprising of a Chinese takeaway, estate agents and a micropub.
+A single storey retail unit is alongside (former framer).
 A converted house now a barber opposite in Canterbury Road.
 A converted 19th century terrace with extension now a restaurant/takeaway and hairdressers with separate salon to rear.